the-c0d3r/dot-files/README.md

 # dot-files
-My dot-files repository which uses dotbot to deploy the dots
+My dot-files repository which uses dotbot to deploy the dots.

 # Usage
 There are 2 ways to install the configurations.
 First way is to install with profiles.
-Profiles are under `/meta/profiles`, every program inside the profile file will be installed.
+Profiles are under `meta/profiles`, every program inside the profile file will be installed.

 `./install-profile mac`

 Second way is to use `install-standalone` scrip to install individually.
-You can look at what configs/programs are available to install under `/meta/configs`.
+You can look at what configs/programs are available to install under `meta/configs`.

 `./install-standalone zsh`